- Introduction

 Potential benefits of token burn

 However, burning tokens can sometimes aid in price recovery but only in certain cases.
 The explanation for this is quite uncomplicated: we know that burning reduces the number of tokens in circulation.
-Reduced supply creates more scarcity, which raises demand and the value of the coin.
+Reduced supply creates more scarcity, raising demand and the coin's value.
 Following are the potential benefits of a token burn.

 By reducing the total supply of tokens, burning can increase the value of the remaining tokens.
 This is because the same amount of demand for the tokens will now be spread across a smaller number of tokens, which can drive up their price.